kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 [DEVONthink](https://www.devontechnologies.com/apps/devonthink) is my main tool to store content: Text, images, documents, and much more.
 All content is stored safely and securely on my local hard drive (good for backups) but is at the same time shared (encrypted) through a Cloud provider with my different mobile devices and computers.

-It would take an extra article to mention all the features of DEVONthink.
+It would take an extra essay to mention all the features of DEVONthink.
 With [DEVONthink 3.7](https://www.devontechnologies.com/blog/20210422-devonthink-37) the tool got fantastic support for Markdown, including the different syntax of tools like Roam, Obsidian, and iA Writer.

 ### MindNode